zero1-agi/fracton/whitepaper-fracton-v0.2.md

 ## 2. Architecture in Practice

 ### 2.1 From Axioms to Agents
-Trisoma can be instantiated at various granularities:
+Fracton can be instantiated at various granularities:
 - **Single Triad** (e.g., Self ↔ Shadow → E₃).
 - **Nested Triads** (e.g., user’s internal triad, AI’s internal triad, and an overarching user–AI triad).
 - **Society of Triads** (expanding Minsky’s concept but layering in polarity flips and emergent fields).